A graphite-prism definition for Avogadro's "integer"

 \section{Discussion}

 The Avogadro constant is in essence a conversion factor between atom-scale and macroscopic units.
 Its scale size is therefore specified to many significant figures historically, by the relationship between macroscopic and atomic units of mass.
-If the new-SI allows us to select an exact value for this constant, there may be scientific and pedagogical value for using a physically-meaningful model.
+If the new international system allows us to select an exact value for this constant, there may be scientific and pedagogical value for using a physically-meaningful model.

 The scientific value, for example, might be found in our ability to construct and maintain precise molar/mass standards by simply counting the number of atoms (e.g. with an electron microscope) to make sure all atoms are still there before putting the standard to use.
 Carbon and its graphite/graphene structures are already among the most intensely-studied by nano-technologists, and the most stable at least in the absence of hot oxygen or molten iron.